coder52/equal_project/README.md

     * A new browser tab will open.
 In order for the codes in this tab to work, there must be train and test images in a file called 'flowers'.

         ![Folder Design][image1]

+    * After filling the files with appropriate pictures, run the codes.

+        ![Lab CNN][image2]